Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The easiest way to gain exposure to South Korean stocks is invest in exchange-traded funds (ETFs) that offer international coverage — specifically those that invest in South Korean stocks, like the Vanguard FTSE Developed Asia Pacific All Cap Index ETF (VAH:TSX) or the iShares Core MSCI Emerging Markets IMI Index ETF (XEC.TSX).

-While this doesn’t allow you to buy Big Hit Entertainment stock directly, it does give your portfolio exposure to South Korean stocks — possibly including Big Hit.
+While this doesn’t allow you to buy Big Hit Entertainment (Hybe Corporation) stock directly, it does give your portfolio exposure to South Korean stocks — possibly including Big Hit.